JonDum/zencash-logos/README.md

 View all the logos at [http://blocksafari.net/zencash-logos/](http://blocksafari.net/zencash-logos/).

-To add a logo, submit a pull request on [Github](https://github.com/JonDum/zencash-logos), or join the #logo channel on [Discord](https://discord.gg/9kXQFHx).
+To submit a logo, send an e-mail to [zencashlogo@blocksafari.net](mailto:zencashlogo@blocksafari.net).

+Join in the discussion by heading over to the #logo channel on [Discord](https://discord.gg/9kXQFHx).